David397L/CSE-BibTeX-bibliography-styles/README.md

 These style files contain support for including DOIs/URLs and for citing online/news articles, web pages and edited/translated books.

+More user-friendly instruction guides are on their way, which will include illustrated examples of the new functionalities.

 If you use any of these files, please consider giving me a star if you liked the results, or let me know if you didn't.
 If you would like to develop anything further, please make a pull request.

 Happy BibTeXing!